benbalter/benbalter.github.com/_posts/2014-11-17-open-source-policy.md

 ---
 title: "A White House Open Source policy written by a geek"
-excerpt: "As a geek, and a life-long member of the open source community, here's three things I hope the White House Open Source Policy embodies."
+excerpt: "As a geek, as a former government technologist, and as a life-long member of the open source community, here's three things I hope the White House Open Source Policy embodies."
 ---

 Open source in government is about much more than efficiency, shipping better code, or engaging the public more openly.
 Open source is about spurring [innovation ecosystems](http://ben.balter.com/2012/04/10/whats-missing-from-cfpbs-awesome-new-source-code-policy/?dontCache=1416281172765#an-innovation-ecosystem), public/private marketplaces of scientific and engineering ideas, the likes of which were last seen during the space race.
 Think space pens are cool?
 Wait until you see what open source has to offer.